Thailand Summer Special With Flights @ ₹38999

 Best Time to Visit Spiti

-The best time to visit Spiti Valley is from May to October, when the snow clears and roads are open for travelers.
+The best time to visit Spiti Valley is from May to October, when the snow clears, and roads are open for travelers.
 During these months, the valley blooms with wildflowers, the weather is pleasant, and you can easily access famous monasteries and villages.
-Summers (May–June) are ideal for sightseeing, while monsoons (July–August) bring stunning green landscapes but also occasional roadblocks.
+Summers in Spiti (May–June) are ideal for sightseeing, while Monsoons in Spiti (July–August) bring stunning green landscapes but also occasional roadblocks.
 September and October are perfect for those who love crisp mountain air and crystal-clear skies.
-Winters, though beautiful, are extremely harsh, with heavy snowfall that cuts off road access, making it difficult for most travelers.
+Winters in Spiti are extremely harsh, with heavy snowfall that cuts off road access, making it difficult for most travelers.

 How to Reach Spiti